Basic Land Model Plotting#

 import pandas as pd

-# resources for plotting
+# some resources for plotting

 import matplotlib.pyplot as plt